jkammerland/backport/README.md

 [![Windows CI](https://github.com/jkammerland/backport/actions/workflows/windows_ci.yml/badge.svg?branch=master)](https://github.com/jkammerland/backport/actions/workflows/windows_ci.yml)
 [![macOS CI](https://github.com/jkammerland/backport/actions/workflows/macos_ci.yml/badge.svg?branch=master)](https://github.com/jkammerland/backport/actions/workflows/macos_ci.yml)

-This project aims to backport c++23/26 constructs that can be implemented in earlier versions of C++.
+This project aims to backport C++23/26 constructs that can be implemented in earlier versions of the standard.
 The goal is that when the real implementation is available, the library defaults to the real one, providing a seamless drop-in replacement.

 Take expected as an example.
 This library use "tl::expected" when the c++ one is not available.
 Under the hood it works something like this: